Eleanor R. Adair: Scientific work

 Starting in the 1970s, Adair conducted physiology studies as a fellow at the John B. Pierce Laboratory in New Haven, Connecticut to learn how humans and animals react to heat.
 This work led her to focus on the controversial area of microwaves and their effect on human health.
 Experimenting first on squirrel monkeys and then on human volunteers, she concluded that microwave radiation from microwave ovens, cells phones, and power lines is harmless to humans and animals.

 In 1996, she joined the U.S. Air Force Research Laboratory at Brooks Air Force Base, Texas, as a senior scientist studying electromagnetic radiation effects.

 Awards and honors

 Adair was a fellow of several scientific societies, including the Bioelectromagnetics Society and the Institute of Electrical and Electronics Engineers (IEEE).
 She served as the secretary-treasurer of the former.
 Adair chaired several IEEE committees, including the Committee on Man and Radiation and the Standards Coordinating Committee.
 She was a member of the National Council on Radiation Protection and Measurement Committee.

-In 2007 she was awarded the D'Arsonval Award for Bioelectromagnetics by the Bioelectromagnetics Society.
+In 2007, she was awarded the D'Arsonval Award for Bioelectromagnetics by the Bioelectromagnetics Society.

 Death

-Adair passed away in 2013 due to complications from a stroke.
+Adair died in 2013 due to complications from a stroke.